 Methodology

 The WalletHub Economic Index is based on a nationally representative online survey that WalletHub conducts monthly.
-There has been a total of over 6,250 respondents between December 2020 and January 2023.
+There has been a total of nearly 7,200 respondents between December 2020 and May 2023.

 WalletHub Economic Index Questions